wjzhengsh/blockchain/howto/helm_install_icp.md

 ## Prerequisites for installing the Helm chart
 {: #helm-install-prereqs}

-Before you install the Helm chart, you must have configured an {{site.data.keyword.cloud_notm}} Private cluster.
+Before you install the Helm chart, you must have configured an {{site.data.keyword.cloud_notm}} Private cluster and created a new target namespace that is bound to a pod security policy.
 Review the instructions for [setting up and configuring an {{site.data.keyword.cloud_notm}} Private cluster](/docs/services/blockchain/ICP_setup.html#icp-setup).

 ## Installing {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall
 {: #helm-install-prereqs-firewall}